If you are thinking about getting an American Bullfrog to keep as a pet, great choice. They are one of the most popular pet frogs for are a reason.

 In nature though they would have a much more varied diet as they would basically eat anything they could get ahold of including other frogs.

 It should go without saying but you want to mind the size of the feeders you give your frog.
-The rules most owners go by is to keep the worms, crickets and roaches no bigger than the space between the frog’s eyes.
+The rule most owners go by is to keep the worms, crickets and roaches no bigger than the space between the frog’s eyes.
 That allows them to easily consume and digest the food.

 Like most captive reptiles, to round out there diet you will need to include some supplements.
 The usual supplement menu is a rotation of calcium with D3, calcium without D3 and a reptile multivitamin.